 Coming back to the main road, head towards Jumbo Rocks & Skull Rock.
 If your kid likes to scramble over rocks, they will have fun exploring behind Skull Rock.
 The rocks are rough granite which helps you climb but can also hurt little hands and cause big scratches if you fall.
 If you are up for more hiking, check out the 1.7 mile nature trail opposite the campgrounds.
 We have found it’s more fun to just play on the rocks at this point in the day, but the hike is also worth a look.

 Carrying on from Jumbo Rocks, the road ends in a T junction.
 Head to the right towards White Rock campgrounds for a quick walk around The Arch Rock.
-Depending on the season and how long you have been at each site, the sun is getting low in the sky, which means it’s time to head towards the Cholla Cactus Garden.
+Depending on the season and how long you have been at each site, the sun is most likely getting low in the sky, which means it’s time to head towards the Cholla Cactus Garden.
 The Cholla cactus looks even more magical with their iridescent glow as dusk sets in.
 We find this is a great spot (or along the road) to watch the sun go down.
-If you do the short nature walk here, make sure the kids stay on the path – the cactus needles are long and sharp and cover the ground even when you don’t notice them.
+If you do the short nature walk here, make sure the kids stay on the path – the cactus needles are long and sharp and seemingly fly around landing on you even when you don’t notice them on the ground!

 I don’t know what it is about Joshua Tree and the desert, but no matter how tired I am after a day of driving and hiking I feel rejuvenated and ready for more.
-It seems to also be the case with my 4 year old who constantly begs to go back to “Joshman Tree”!
+It seems to also be the case with my son who constantly begs to go back to “Joshman Tree”!
 Don’t put it off anymore, go experience it yourself.